 As you see, I used cellophane bags and baker's twine to package up the cookies.
 Make sure the ink is dry before packaging the cookies.
 Also, check out these gift tags I made using PicMonkey.

-You can download these for free here and here.
-I went back into PicMonkey to personalize all of the tags for Christian's class.
+I used PicMonkey to personalize all of the tags for Christian's class.
 I then had them printed on cardstock and used a hole punch so I could attach them to the cookies.
 Again, these can be used any time of the year, not just Valentine's day.